GatlenCulp/era-2025-gatlen/era/speedrun/main.typ

 // https://gradual-disempowerment.ai/

 *Foundational Models as a Risk Amplifier.* The influence AI systems have expands greatly when we consider the increasingly general AI systems that we see today, primarily Large Language Models (LLMs) like ChatGPT which are built on top of *foundational models*, of which frontier models take billions in USD to train [cite] -- meaning the entire technology stack the modern AI revolutions depends on is enabled by just a handful of frontier models.
 While "AI" is confusingly used somewhat synonymously with these foundational models, it is important to distinguish between AI using foundational models and AI not using foundational models as most of the societal vulnerability introduced by AI is attributable to these models in particular, a topic explained later in "AI is Uniquely Problematic". #comment[I don't distinguish these throughout this paper (oops), especially in the example below.
 I should maybe fix this.].
+Critically, it's also this technology that not only amplifies national security vulnerabilities, but also makes them exploitable.

 // Make comments on Human-Centered AI, AI that is intended to augment not replace humans -- not sufficient.
 Or feasible in some situations?
 And fails to frame this danger.
 // "In summary, while AI will undoubtedly redefine many professional landscapes, human input remains invaluable.
 Technological advancements might have reduced the number of people needed for menial tasks, but they've also freed professionals to focus on more meaningful aspects of their jobs.
 Whether we call it "working from home" or "living at work," the key takeaway is that technology, including AI, is a tool, not a replacement for human expertise and decision-making."
 // Frame this in a way that's not like "omg we should use this to conquer everything" to "holy shit please hold up, let me see this AI y'all are working on."
 // System failure tends to happen immediately.
 Not be coordinated.
 AGI would actually be a massive security risk.
 // Rare risks, ex: Texas flash floods.

-// Not much of this is new, is well studied?
-What is new?
-Machine Learning.
-LLMs.
-Lack of transparency and growth in complexity.
-More flexibility to introduce values.
-Building fragile ecosystems.

 == How AI enables fragility and influence